distros/aurelia/README.md

 ## Bundling application files

-use this to bundle the application files while excluding the ones already included in the aurelia bundle:
+Use this to bundle the application files while excluding the ones already included in the aurelia bundle.
+note: Method 2 should be used to make this work or jspm will not know how to exclude the aurelia components.

 ```
-jspm bundle */** - aurelia app.bundle.js --inject
+jspm bundle **/* - aurelia --inject -m app.bundle.js
 ```

 ## What is included